unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ### Configure Gateway Engine to your Murano Product

-When configuring Gateway Engine to you Murano product ID, you are faced with two choices with regard to determining your Gateway Engine serial number:
+When configuring Gateway Engine to your Murano product ID, you are faced with two choices with regard to determining your Gateway Engine serial number:

 1. Configure GWE to use a specific Internet interface (e.g., `eth0`, `wlan0`, `ppp0`, etc.) and retrieve its MAC address for use as its serial number.
-GWE defaults to using this MAC address in UPPER case characters.
+GWE defaults to using this MAC address in uppercase characters.

 ```
 gwe --product-id <MURANO_PRODUCT_ID> --set-iface <INET_IFACE>